cjpais/writing/serve/projects/index.md

       * Especially given input and former samples
   * Be able to label (aka tag) things coming from nearly any data source
     * Put this in some kind of super generic graph, maybe starts with some manually defined labels.
 Generated from podcast app, is a podcast etc

+## Personal History

+Something like a huge timeline of events.
+Mostly consisting of my own journey through computing.